Dapper's trials and tribulations at castle boarding school

 Despite the hardships of those years, he says: "One thing is certain, school gave each of us a kind of belief in ourselves.
 This was not the particular gift of our school, but the product of being continuously together.
 It was said that we would either sink or swim.
 We fashioned each other and the resultant gaining in self confidence was the main benefit."

-The book can be bought through Mr Harper's website at www.dapper925.co.uk or direct from him at Bromfield House, 70 New Penkridge Road, Cannock, WS11 1HW, with cheques payable to Dapper 925.
+The book can be bought through Mr Harper's website at dapper925.co.uk or direct from him at Bromfield House, 70 New Penkridge Road, Cannock WS11 1HW, with cheques payable to Dapper 925.
 Cost is £9.80 plus £1.95 postage.